andyklimczak/andystreambrowser/README.md

 I've had some familiarity with bootstrap used for a past class project.
 I applied as many simple bootstrap 'tricks' as I could throughout the pages, but because the pages are so minimal, not much I could add.

+Bootstrap specific things are: the header on all pages, the various buttons on pages, the rounded of the main div shown on each page, and the look of the form fields.

 ## unit tests (rspec)

 I have two simple set of tests (spec/controllers/streams_controller_spec.rb & spec/models/user_spec.rb) that test the basic functionality of the pages and interactions.